Install WordPress on Ubuntu 20.04

 .

-To install MariaDB, issue the following command:
+To install MySQL, issue the following command:

-sudo apt install mariadb-server -y
+sudo apt install mysql-server -y

 sudo mysql_secure_installation